apollographql/apollo/docs/source/platform/operation-registry.md

 Operations defined within client applications are automatically extracted and uploaded to Apollo Engine using the Apollo CLI.
 Apollo Server fetches a manifest of these operations from Apollo Engine and forbids execution of operations which were not registered from the client bundle.

+All operations that are registered will be permanently stored.
+Future operation uploads to Apollo Engine will not invalidate operations previously registered.
+You can even upload operations from legacy applications to ensure their service will not be affected by operation safelisting.

 ## Getting started

 ### Prerequisites